Role-plays or interactive exercises are often a part of a selection process. So it makes sense to be prepared for them.

 Follow these three points and remember to #bemorenormal and there is nothing to fear about role-plays!
 Good luck!

-To learn more about essential competency based assessment theory & how bselected’s PASSC© structure can help you smash the role-play book on to a Personal Consultation or buy the Online Interview Success Programme – click here.
-If you wish to chat through which is the best option for you give us a call on 0161 327 2126
+To learn more about essential competency based assessment theory & how bselected’s PASSC© structure can help you smash the role-play book a personal consultation here or if you wish to chat through give us a call on 0161 327 2126